We all strive to be happy in life, and although this looks different for everyone, where we live can significantly impact our happiness.

 4. Monmouth, Wales

-The picturesque town of Monmouth is located two miles from the English-Welsh border, where the River Monnow joins the River Wye (which is a designated Area of Outstanding National Beauty).
+The picturesque town of Monmouth is located two miles from the English-Welsh border, where the River Monnow joins the River Wye (which is a designated Area of Outstanding Natural Beauty).

 Monmouth has been named the UK’s first Bee Town, following their excellent work on making the town a better place for these pollinators to live.

-A potential drawback to living here is that Monmouth doesn’t have a train station, so residents are reliant on cars and buses to get around.
+A potential drawback to living here is that it has no train station, so residents are reliant on cars and buses.

 According to Crime Rate, Monmouth is among the 10 safest small towns in the county of Gwent.
-Meanwhile, the average price of property in the area is £314,348.
+Meanwhile, the average property price in the area is £324,066.

 5. Harrogate, Yorkshire and the Humber

-Evidence of the town’s Georgian, Victorian, and Edwardian history can be seen in much of its elegant housing.
-Harrogate has a buzzing social scene, too, with plenty of theatre shows and live music.
+Evidence of the town’s Georgian, Victorian, and Edwardian history is in much of its elegant housing.
+Harrogate has a buzzing social scene, too, with many theatre shows and live music.

-Aside from its neighbouring countryside, Harrogate is home to The Stray, a 200-acre green space with Grade II listed Valley Gardens and amazing blossom trees.
-Also nearby is the extraordinary RHS Harlow Botanical Gardens.
+Aside from its neighbouring countryside, Harrogate is home to The Stray, a 200-acre green space with Grade II-listed Valley Gardens and amazing blossom trees.
+Also nearby is the extraordinary RHS Harlow Carr Botanical Gardens.

-In 2022, Harrogate was named the safest place in the UK for new families and the average property price currently stands at £379,863.
+In 2022, Harrogate was named the safest place in the UK for new families and remains the safest town in North Yorkshire in 2025, and the average property price currently stands at £398,715.

 6. Skipton, Yorkshire and the Humber